 Soprano EMILY NOËL, praised for her "sparkling performances" and "sheer vocal beauty" by The Washington Post, concertizes throughout North America and Europe in a wide variety of repertory expanding from the Medieval to the contemporary.
-In the 2016/2017 season she enjoyed a debut at the John F. Kennedy Center as Belinda in Purcell’s Dido and Aeneas, and she appeared in The Second Shepherd’s Play at the Folger Shakespeare Theatre in Washington, DC.
-Highlights of recent seasons include a production of The Merchant of Venice with Sir Derek Jacobi and the Gabrieli Consort at Shakespeare's Globe Theatre; a staged adaptation of Purcell's The Witch of Endor at the Washington National Cathedral; the premiere of Jessica Krash's song cycle Sulpicia's Songs at the Strathmore Mansion; Bach's Mass in B Minor with the Washington Bach Consort; a program celebrating the works of Edgar Allen Poe with Lyric Fest at AVA; and CPE Bach’s Magnificat at the American Bach Society Biannual Meeting.
+She recently enjoyed debuts at the John F. Kennedy Center as Belinda in Purcell’s Dido and Aeneas, and at the Folger Shakespeare Theatre as the Angel in The Second Shepherd’s Play.
+Highlights of recent seasons include The Merchant of Venice with the Folger Consort and Gabrieli Players at The Sam Wanamaker Theatre at Shakespeare's Globe; a staged adaptation of Purcell's The Witch of Endor at the Washington National Cathedral; the premiere of Jessica Krash's song cycle Sulpicia's Songs at the Strathmore Mansion; Bach's Mass in B Minor with the Washington Bach Consort; a program celebrating the works of Edgar Allen Poe with Lyric Fest at AVA; and CPE Bach’s Magnificat at the American Bach Society Biannual Meeting.
 Ms. Noël has also appeared as a soloist in Bach’s Matthäus-Passion at the Washington National Cathedral, George Crumb’s Apparition and Ancient Voices of Children with Indiana University’s New Music Ensemble, and Monteverdi’s Vespers with The Orchestra of the 17th Century.
-An avid chamber musician and choral singer, Ms. Noël has collaborated with the American Classical Orchestra, Santa Fe Desert Chorale, Seven Times Salt, Tiffany Consort, Raven Consort, Spire Chamber Ensemble, Skylark Vocal Ensemble, Cathedra, and The District Eight; and has appeared at the Santa Fe Chamber Music Festival, Dumbarton Concert Series, Shandelee Music Festival, Peabody at Homewood Recital Series, and Indiana University New Frontiers Program.
+An avid chamber musician and choral singer, Ms. Noël has collaborated with the Santa Fe Desert Chorale, Modern Musick, Seven Times Salt, Raven Consort, Spire Chamber Ensemble, Skylark Vocal Ensemble, American Classical Orchestra, and Cathedra; and has appeared at the Santa Fe Chamber Music Festival, Dumbarton Concert Series, Shandelee Music Festival, Peabody at Homewood Recital Series, and Indiana University New Frontiers Program.

-Ms. Noël has sung a wide range of operatic roles, notably Gilda in Verdi's Rigoletto with Ente Concerti Città di Iglesias (Sardinia, Italy), Nora in Vaughn Williams' Riders to the Sea at the Amsterdam Grachtenfestival (Netherlands), Iphis in Handel’s Jephtha with The Handel Choir of Baltimore, and Dido in Purcell's Dido and Aeneas with American Opera Theater, for which the Baltimore Sun lauded her “tonal warmth and highly expressive phrasing as Dido.”
+Ms. Noël has sung a wide range of operatic roles, notably Gilda in Verdi's Rigoletto with Ente Concerti Città di Iglesias (Sardinia, Italy), Nora in Vaughn Williams' Riders to the Sea at the Amsterdam Grachtenfestival (Netherlands), Iphis in a staged production of Handel’s Jephtha with The Handel Choir of Baltimore, and Dido in Purcell's Dido and Aeneas with American Opera Theater, for which the Baltimore Sun lauded her “tonal warmth and highly expressive phrasing as Dido.”
 Other staged highlights include Belinda in Dido and Aeneas with Ente Concerti Città di Iglesias (Italy), Anna/Cruesa in Cavalli's La Didone for the Washington DC Early Music Festival, and Berger in Charpentier’s David et Jonathas at the Brooklyn Academy of Music Opera House, for which the Washington Post commended her “strikingly lovely voice.”